 For me, I found these squares a little too small to just shoot on one, so I purchased 4 and stuck them to an MDF board.
 Taking my faux marble background purchase to a ripe $20.
 Ca-ching!
 Next.

-#2 Faux Marble Backgrounds – Contact Paper
+#2 Faux Marble DIY Backgrounds – Contact Paper

 A little more flexible in use than a vinyl tile, lighter and just a tad more pricey with shipping is Marble Contact Paper.
 Available in a number of shades of white and patterns, this one is a winner because it is cheaper per length and can cover a decent size board for less.